4ndrelim/DeepLearningBuildNN/visualisation/network2/observe_early_stopping/README.md

-# Netowrk 2.2 with Early Stopping
+# Network 2.2 with Early Stopping

 **Success rate of sample model: 97.24%**